nkuweb/dockerize-telegram/README.md

   ```
   Next trick is for the NGINX :

   ```
+   ##sh
-   ## The [PORT] is not use with another service on your host machine.
-          if it is using by another service change [PORT] from sites-enabled/flask_config and
+         The [PORT] is not use with another service on your host machine. if it is using by another service make some change
+         on [PORT] from sites-enabled/flask config and docker-compose.yml [PORT] is default 80 .

   server {
           listen [PORT]